sergiy79/codecombat/Developer-environment.md

 ```bash
 curl https://raw.github.com/codecombat/codecombat/master/scripts/devSetup/bootstrap.sh | bash
 ```
 1. Follow the prompts.
 This should download and install all the necessary dependencies.
-The exact command should depend on the directory you are in, but should look something like:
+If you've used the script above, it will prompt you to run the command below.
+If you cloned the repository yourself, you can also run the script below (you may need to edit it based on your current working directory.)
 ```
 sudo python ./coco/scripts/devSetup/setup.py
 ```